powsybl/powsybl-optimizer/open-reac/README.md

 TODO : add comments on results treatment by Knitro (what kind of solutions are considered as good...)

-### 7 Output
+### X Output

-#### 7.1 In case of convergence
+#### X.1 In case of inconsistency

-If the solving of DCOPF and reactive ACOPF is successful, the following files are exported (containing variables calculated values):
+If the computation of the main connex component or of the DCOPF fails (Knitro diverges or the problem is solved with too much slack), the problem is considered as inconsistent.
+Then, the script `reactiveopfexit.run` is executed and the following file is exported:

 - `reactiveopf_results_indic.txt`, which contains various indicators to provide an overview of the run.
 It includes:
+  - The error message(s) returned by AMPL.
   - General information (system OS, computation time, etc.).
+  - The configurable thresholds/parameters used in the run (see section X).

+#### X.2 In case of convergence

+If the AMPL process defined in `reactiveopf.run` is successful, the script `reactiveopfoutput.run` is executed (even if the solving of ACOPF failed) and the following files are exported:

+- `reactiveopf_results_indic.txt`, which contains various indicators to provide an overview of the run.
+It includes:
+  - General information (system OS, computation time, etc.).
-  - The thresholds/parameters used (minimum impedance of lines considered as impedances, chosen objective function, etc.).
+  - The configurable thresholds/parameters used in the run (see section X).
-  - The cardinality of various sets (number of non-impedance branches, number of shunts with fixed values, etc.).
+  - The cardinality of the sets used in the optimization problems (number of non-impedance branches, number of buses with slack variables, etc.).
   - Information about calculated angles (maximum/minimum theta, maximum difference between neighboring buses, etc.).

 - `reactiveopf_results_static_var_compensators.csv`, which contains calculated
-voltage and reactive power values for the SVC that regulate voltage :
+voltage and reactive power values for the SVC that regulate voltage.

   Format : 6 columns #"variant" "num" "bus" "vRegul" "V(pu)" "Q(Mvar)"